LQP-CTER/Download-video-without-watermark/README.md

 # Rita - Telegram Bot for Analysis and Download

 ## 📌 Overview
-Rita is a Telegram bot that allows users to analyze and download TikTok videos and images without watermarks.
+Rita is a Telegram bot that allows users to analyze and download videos and images without watermarks.
 It fetches metadata, including view count, likes, comments, and shares, while also providing high-quality download links.

 ## 🚀 Features
 - **Analyze TikTok videos**: Get metadata like title, author, hashtags, and engagement metrics.